SushilDawadi/SushilDawadi/README.md

 <div align="left">

-<h3 align="center"> An enthusiastic software developer from Nepal <br/> who approaches coding with great passion and dedication.</h3>
+ An enthusiastic software developer from Nepal <br/> who approaches coding with great passion and dedication

  🔭 I'm currently working on projects using Next.js and TypeScript.